kesterling/FGDT-simulator/README.md

 For questions about this directory, please write to Kevin Esterling, kevin.esterling@ucr.edu

-See "DigitalTwin example.txt" to interpret the digital twin covariates Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies Run "simulation_digitaltwins_v2.py" with your optimized parameter settings.
+See "DigitalTwin example.txt" to interpret the digital twin covariates.

+Run "simulation_digitaltwins_v2.py" with your optimized parameter settings.
+To run the simulator, edit the USER PARAMETERS in the main() function, and then press run.
 Each session will create a new directory with
 - a text file reporting the parameter settings used
 - a CSV file with all personality covariates, options chosen, arguments seen, and responses
 - a JSON-like file with the summaries across the three rounds